The Lean Startup in a Nutshell IV: Learn

 Proportional investments leverage the 80/20 rule.
 The minimal solutions will always account for the bulk of the problem.
 With each subsequent Five Whys analysis, similar investments will lead to more complete solutions for those layers which seem to be among the root causes of many surfacing issues.

-If you are interested in the detailed mechanics of conducting a Five Why root cause analysis, I highly recommend this in-depth guide by Eric Ries
+If you are interested in the detailed mechanics of conducting a Five Why root cause analysis, I highly recommend this in-depth guide by Eric Ries.

 Conclusion